Warm-Ups (Priming) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

-2. Watch “Move.
+2. DO: Watch “Move.
 Don’t.
 Sit.
 Still” and “Sticky Teaching” on the SLIDES FROM SLIDE SHARE page.
 Then watch one more slide presentation of your own choosing.
 Again, be ready to give a short summary about one of the three slide presentations to your table group during the TBR class.

-3. On VIDEOS FROM YOUTUBE, watch “Rethinking Learning: An Introduction to Brain Rules” by John Medina, a molecular biologist and the author of one of the best brain science books of the 21st century.
+3. DO: On VIDEOS FROM YOUTUBE, watch “Rethinking Learning: An Introduction to Brain Rules” by John Medina, a molecular biologist and the author of one of the best brain science books of the 21st century.
 If interested, watch one or more of the slide presentations marked “next” that follow this one.

 4. OPTIONAL: Interview someone who, in your opinion, is an expert in training or teaching others.
 Find out what he or she considers important whenever face-to-face classroom instruction is done.
 Be ready to summarize the interview for your table group during the class.

 5. OPTIONAL: If you haven’t yet watched an RSAnimate production on YouTube, you’re in for a treat!
 Log onto VIDEOS FROM YOUTUBE and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.